maros/Zway-BaseModule/README.md

 Module which provides many useful functions for other automation modules.
 Has no user facing functionality on its own.

+As a user of this app you just have to instantiate it once via Apps > Local Apps > Base Module > Add App. (or let another app that depends on BaseModule instantiate it).
+No configuration settings are required.

+# Developers

+The following documentation is only relevant to developers of Zway automation modules.

 For basic usage just replace one line from the module initialisation

 ```javascript